 The origins of China banning mobile phones in airplane mode were discussed in hushed tones at the summit.
 “In China it’s unique.
 All we can say is it’s complicated,” China Satcom deputy director Yong Chai told attendees.

-including knock-offs and counterfeits, that may be low quality and could pose a danger to aircraft systems, unlike the more tried and tested iPhones and Samsung Galaxys .
+It is understood the concern is with the Chinese market’s proliferation of phone models, including knock-offs and counterfeits, that may be low quality and could pose a danger to aircraft systems, unlike the more tried and tested iPhones and Samsung Galaxys .
 “We cannot guarantee if devices are high quality,” Chai said.

 Not all speakers were upbeat about the prognosis for near-term change on the mobile front.
 “Many regulations in China aren’t easy to change,” secretary general Satcom Branch of China Institute of Communications Qianli Yang warned.